morvinzha/Package-of-DynamicSystems/Readme.md

 Npoint=100                # How many points do you want to plot in each path?
-Npath=20                  # How many path do you want to plot in this graph? resol=0.01                # How "long"(time step) is each point to the next point. width=0.05                # How wide is the initial point of each path to the next one
+Npath=20                  # How many path do you want to plot in this graph? resol=0.01                # How "long"(time step) is each point to the next point. width=0.05                # How wide is the initial point of each path to the next one(along +x direction).
-Op="s"                    # Another option is  Op == "PNG", to creat a .PNG file of this graph.
+Op="s"                    # Another option is  Op = "PNG", to creat a .PNG file of this graph.
 ```
 #### Example
 **The Dynamic system is:**